wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 Read the [OWASP CSRF Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html) for the Synchronizer Token and Double-Submit-Cookie patterns.

-CSRF targets state change, so the first rule is that no state-changing operation may use HTTP `GET` — use `POST`/`PUT`/`DELETE` and validate the token before processing the operation.
+CSRF targets state change, so the first rule is that no state-changing operation may use HTTP `GET`: use `POST`/`PUT`/`DELETE` and validate the token before processing the operation.
 Bearer-token APIs with no browser-session cookie typically do not need CSRF tokens, but each such endpoint must document why it is exempt.

 The strategy is keyed to the Carbon Kernel version:

-* Carbon Kernel prior to 4.4.6 used Referer-header-based prevention — no longer recommended; do not carry it forward.
+* Carbon Kernel prior to 4.4.6 used Referer-header-based prevention, no longer recommended; do not carry it forward.
 * Carbon Kernel 4 (4.4.6+) products use the Synchronizer Token Pattern via OWASP CSRFGuard.
 * Carbon Kernel 5+ products and any new application use the Double-Submit-Cookie approach.